 B. FIRE MARSHALL INSPECTIONS: The University is required to provide access to any residential space to the State of Louisiana Fire Marshall.
 Residents who are cited via these inspections must comply with any requirements to correct any and all violations.
 Residents who fail to correct these violations within the deadline outlined by HRL staff or within thirty (30) days (whichever occurs first) will be referred for Code of Conduct proceedings.

 8. KEYS/CARDS: The room and/or exterior door keys/cards issued to the Resident are the property of the University and cannot be exchanged, duplicated, or given to another person.
 Resident will be assessed a charge for the replacement for each lost key/card and for each replaced core.
 If Resident loses a suite, hall, or apartment key/card, Resident will be billed for replacing all affected keys/cards and locks.
 Residents must report a lost key/card immediately to their hall desk to arrange replacement.
-In order to avoid being billed for core and key replacement, Residents are required to adhere to proper check-out procedures as outlined on the HRL website: https://tulane.edu/studentaffairs/housing/
+In order to assist in avoiding being billed for card and key replacement, Residents are required to adhere to proper check-out procedures as outlined on the HRL website: http://housing.tulane.edu/

 10. FOOD PREPARATION AND STORAGE: The University permits cooking in designated kitchen areas of the residence halls only.
 In all other areas, cooking will be permitted only with a University approved microwave.
 Only University approved refrigerators and/or Micro-fridge units may be used.

 11. SMOKE DETECTOR TAMPERING/MAINTENANCE: Safety of students living in on campus housing is paramount.
-Tulane University is a smoke free environment meaning that smoking is not allowed on campus or in any University owned buildings.
-Tampering with a smoke detector, removal of a smoke detector, or disabling a smoke detector in any way will automatically result in a students immediate removal from on campus housing.
-Students will forfeit their housing deposit and be charged for the full contracted housing charge pursuant to this license agreement.
-Students are required to test the smoke detectors once each week to assure that they are in good working order.
+The University is a smoke free environment -- meaning that smoking is not allowed on campus or in any University owned buildings.
+Tampering with a smoke detector, removal of a smoke detector or disabling a smoke detector in any way will result in an immediate referral to the Office of Student Conduct, and may also result in immediate removal from the residence halls due potential safety concerns to the community.
+Those found responsible for violating this provision will receive a fine of at least $500, and may be removed from on campus housing.
+In that event, students will be charged for the full contracted housing charge pursuant to this license agreement.
+Residents are required to test the smoke detectors once each week to assure that they are in good working order.

-B. ROOM ALTERATION: The Resident may not install equipment, make alterations, or perform repairs to his or her room (examples include but are not limited to painting, replacing carpet or removing/replacing furnishings, fixtures or equipment) without prior permission from University Housing in accordance with related University policies or guidelines.
+B. ROOM ALTERATION: The Resident may not install equipment, make alterations, or perform repairs to his or her room (examples include but are not limited to painting, replacing carpet or removing/replacing furnishings, fixtures or equipment) without prior permission from HRL in accordance with related University policies or guidelines.